prostojs/router/README.md

 ### Print tree

-Print the representation of routes in tree;
+Print the representation of routes in tree:
 ```js
 const router = new ProstoRouter()